Morpion Solitaire - Score Limits

 G'3(A3), G3(A3) in the Demaine

-(2) Or also "Lower bound of maximum score", proved
+(2) Or also "Lower bound for maximum score", proved

 by the record grid.